Centre: Centre of Excellence in Teacher Education

 IV.
 Graduates employed as teachers in the public or private teaching sphere in both formal and informal sectors.

-NOTE: The core criteria for enrolment would be to necessarily have completed one's graduation and having access to teach learners using ICT.
+NOTE: The core criteria for enrolment would be to necessarily have completed one's graduation and having access to learners to be able to implement teaching strategies using ICT.

 RTICT or Reflective Teaching with Information Communication Technology is an initiative to develop a community of practitioners to connect with each other through pedagogic and policy discussions rooted in their professional experience.
 The programme is designed such that practitioners are given a chance to be reflective and to include the latest tools and technology in their teaching.